 Class format and activities

-The tutor will bring in and discuss relevant samples and demonstrate techniques.
+You will look at and discuss relevant samples and watch demonstrations of techniques.
 You will practise the techniques with observation and feedback from the tutor.
 You will also share your knowledge and experience with the group through discussion and show and tell.
+Our art and design studios are well-equipped with a range of industry and specialist tools and equipment in a shared access environment.
+As a college, we look to embed sustainable practice through reducing waste, recycling and upcycling of materials.
+In the interest of sustainability, Morley College uses Teams and MyDay as digital platforms for sharing resources and information.

 Entry requirements